LewisIsWorking/PathWarsWiki/Writerside/topics/#1-The-Doomsday-Funtime-Story.md

 Went down rubbish shoot.

 Following Selenor, the party slid down the rubbish chute, finding themselves in a vast slimy cavern.

+## Session 202.
+Play By Post.

+Amenopheus the Ruby Sage arrives at the Sandpoint Home Base with Adjo Bohmani, so that Adjo can join the Heroes of Sandpoint.

+"Good afternoon everyone,
+as mentor has stated, I am Adjo Bohmani, and I am pleased to make your acquaintance, and if you all will have me, I would be glad to join the Heroes of Sandpoint."

+Adjo Bohmani joins the Heroes of Sandpoint.